campb223/dssa_dw_final_project_campb223/readme.md

     - Connect to the existing database - dvdrental
     - Extract data from the database
     - Transform the data into the necessary variable types
-    - Load the data into the Data Warehouse (dw)
+    - Load the data into the Data Warehouse (dssa)
 <br>
 ### Table Defintions
 <b>Fact Table: FACT_RENTAL</b> <br>